WHY IS IT BETTER TO GET PIERCED WITH A NEEDLE, THAN WITH A GUN?

 👉Professional body piercers will never use a piercing gun, the services featuring ear piercing by gun are in the business of selling jewelry but are not typically considered professional body piercers by the industry at large.

 👉Professional body piercing services are all operated using single-use needles only, they will never reuse piercing needles as all professional needles are designed to be disposed of after their use and professional body piercers all follow this protocol strictly – without exceptions!

 ⚠️All piercings are ALWAYS done by hand with single-use needles only!⚠️

 We are a private studio!

-All services including jewellery purchase is by appointments only!
+All services including jewelry purchase is by appointments only!

-What are the benefits of using ASTM F136 implant-grade Titanium over other grades of titanium?
+What are the benefits of using ASTM F136 implant-grade Titanium over other metals?

 What are the consequences of using cheaper materials, such as 316L surgical steel?

 Surgical steel is unsafe for use in initial piercing due to its high nickel content, which can cause complications for those with a sensitivity to nickel, as many as ten per cent of the population.
 Surgical steel is not as tightly bound as titanium, so that particles of the jewelry, including nickel, can bleed into the skin, which can lead to harm the longer the jewelry is worn.